 Little Saltee (52.136°N x 6.585°W) is a low-lying granitic island situated off the southeast of Ireland.
-Its cliffs are mostly accessible, and are home to Northern fulmars (~100 pairs), Atlantic puffins (~300 pairs) and razorbills.
+Its cliffs are mostly accessible, and are home to northern fulmars (~100 pairs), Atlantic puffins (~300 pairs) and razorbills.

 Seatrack partner